 Corporations on the other hand are legally obligated to be focused on maximizing profit and ensuring there are workers for them.
 And as we know as educators, education is not a business.
 Preparing students for the life of work is just one aspect of our role as teachers.
 More importantly, we work to ensure that students have the opportunity to pursue their passions and become the people that will create a better world.

-In our past, teachers, parents, students and community members came together to ensure a strong public education that would work for all students.
+In the past, teachers, parents, students, and community members came together to ensure a strong public education that would work for all students.
 We still have a long way to go to fulfill that dream, but if we understand that ordinary people can have just as much power as the powerful, then we can ensure that education remains a public good.

 So, right now, I’m asking you to join me in an effort to resist corporate involvement in public education in Alberta (and hopefully across Canada and the globe too).
 Let’s take a stand for our students to make sure they have the opportunity for a healthy, democratic, and equitable education.
 If you can, please take a few moments of your time and complete this form to join us.